12 Game-Changing Ways to Organize With a Lazy Susan

 RELATED ARTICLE:

-Another idea for a kitchen Lazy Susan cabinet: storing those small gadgets and appliances that take up too much valuable space on the counter.
+Another idea for a well-organized Lazy Susan cabinet: storing those small kitchen items and appliances that take up too much valuable space on the counter.
 I keep my blender, hand mixer, breakfast sandwich maker and electric choppers and dicers in mine.

 Since I keep my stand mixer on the counter above the Lazy Susan, I store its attachments and other baking tools like mixing bowls, sifters and large measuring cups in the cabinet too.